 Look at the company's own category description.
 Now look at the top three competitors' category descriptions.
 If they share most of the same nouns and adjectives, the buyer's brain treats them as the same category, the same offer, the same risk profile.
 The differentiation will not surface in marketing because it does not exist at the category level.

 The website carries logos and quotes.
-The buyer reads them and concludes the company is competent.
+The buyer interprets them and concludes the company is competent.
 Competence is not differentiation.
 What differentiates is the specific behavior the buyer's company would adopt if this product wins, and the specific outcome that behavior produces.
 Without behavioral proof, the buyer defaults to the lowest-risk option, which is usually the most established competitor.

 The ICP description fits ten thousand companies.
 Each of them gets a slightly different version of the pitch.
 The team treats this as flexibility.
 Buyers treat it as imprecision.
 A constrained ICP, named with specifics, signals the company knows exactly who it is for.
 Most teams resist this because it feels like leaving money on the table.
 The win rate proves otherwise.